build-your-own-internet/byoi/future/name-resolution/002-nr-host-synchronization/README.md

 ```

 Here we can see the name resolution was successful!
 That `PING host-h.local (4.0.0.108)` shows that `host-c` knows that `host-h` resolves to `4.0.0.108`.
 It can now send packets to that IP in order to complete the `ping`.
 But let's look at what was involved in performing that name resolution.

+## Let's see that again, this time with more detail

+>**📝 NOTE:**
+> When a machine resolves a name, it will commonly cache the results to make future lookups faster and easier.
+We want to watch the full name resolution process happen again, so in this case, that caching isn't doing us any favors.
+You may need to `restart` your containers and run `avahi-daemon --daemonize` on `router-3` again to follow along on this section.

 We're going to re-run that `ping` on `host-c`, but this time we need a few more terminal sessions open to watch what's happening on each machine: